Jayanth-stack/Mediview-AI-Multimodal-Radiology-Report-Analyzer/README.md

 Production-ready scaffold for a multimodal clinical imaging assistant.
 Backed by FastAPI + PyTorch/Transformers, PostgreSQL, S3-compatible object storage, and a Next.js + Tailwind front-end.
 Ships with Docker Compose and baseline Kubernetes manifests (coming next step).

+### Phase 1 Deliverable (Completed)
+- Secure upload flow using presigned URLs for object storage (MinIO/S3)
+- Direct client upload to MinIO (no backend proxying of file bytes)
+- Async analysis job orchestration (enqueue job, process in background)
+- Job status polling endpoint to track progress until completion
+- ML is intentionally stubbed; the goal here is a reliable end-to-end data and job pipeline

 ### Features in this scaffold
 - Backend FastAPI with modular routers for: health, unified analyze endpoint (image + text), and stubs for VQA, DocQA, Summarization
 - Hugging Face integration layer with lazy pipelines (works offline by stubbing until models configured)